-In order to maintain the distinctive character of the Neighbourhood Area, all new development must have regard to the valued landscape character, skylines and views as depicted in the following five views.
+In order to maintain the distinctive character of the Neighbourhood Area, all new development must have regard to the valued landscape character, skylines and views contained in the 4 views identified in Figures 4a and 4b.

-Proposals which have an adverse impact on the skylines or valued landscapes, as shown in Figures 5a and 5b, will be resisted.
+Proposals which have a clearly adverse impact on these skylines or valued landscapes will be resisted.

 - 9.5 A Special Landscape Area Study was commissioned by SDC in June 2012.
 The objective was to help 'protect and enhance the more valued landscapes'.
 Ettington lies in the Feldon Parkland Special Landscape Area, of rolling countryside and pretty villages.
 The report states that 'Ettington contributes strongly to the local landscape character'.
 Fulready lies just outside of the boundary of the area. - 9.6 It is important to protect the open and rural nature of the land surrounding built up areas of the parish to ensure the separate identities of our different settlements and retain its distinctive features, skylines and important views. - 9.7 Any development proposals must ensure that valued views in and out of the village are maintained.
-The character of the landscape is derived from 'natural' factors, its geology, geographic location and the characteristic vegetation and habitat types it sustains. - 9.8 For Ettington, a number of valued landscapes of views into and out of the village have been identified and recorded on Figure 5a below.
-For Fulready, they have been recorded on Figure 5b.
+The character of the landscape is derived from 'natural' factors, its geology, geographic location and the characteristic vegetation and habitat types it sustains. - 9.8 For Ettington, a number of valued landscapes of views into and out of the village have been identified and recorded on Figure 4a below.
+For Fulready, they have been recorded on Figure 4b.